Business Finance Guide

 What strings are attached with grants?

-- they might have a time limit, such as having to do your R&D within 12 months
+- they may impose a deadline, such as requiring you to complete your R&D within 12 months.

-- you may need to put up an equivalent amount or combine it with additional funding
+- it’s possible that you’ll need to put up an equal sum or combine it with more funds.

 How to apply for a small business grant